Piano Concerto Competition

-- Qualifying competitors must perform live (or online TBA) in order to be considered.
+- Qualifying competitors must perform live (or online TBA) to be considered.

-- Judges reserve the right to cut off a performance at their discretion.
+- Judges reserve the right to cut off a performance at any time at their discretion.

 - Evaluations for each round of the competition made by the jury committees are final.
 Participants and their families and teachers are not allowed to communicate with the judges.

 - NSA reserves the rights to photograph, record, or video the auditions of contestants and winners and to use these documents for marketing and promotional purposes.
 No extra fee will be paid to the contestants.

 - Each winner is solely responsible for reporting and paying all applicable taxes related to the prize(s) and paying any expenses associated with any prizes, which are not specifically provided for in the official rules.
 Each winner must provide NSA with valid identification and a valid taxpayer identification number (if applicable) before any prize will be awarded.
 Any person winning over $600 in prizes from NSA will receive an IRS form 1099 at the end of the calendar year and a copy of such form will be filed with the IRS.